-During economic downturns, even businesses with strong long term prospects may face real short term working capital challenges and the ensuring prospect of corporate bankruptcy.
-In this article, we explore some of the options available to address liquidity deficiencies and how a company restructuring and the potential use of a provisional liquidator may be helpful in avoiding insolvency.
+During economic downturns, even businesses with strong long term prospects may face real short term working capital challenges and the ensuing prospect of corporate bankruptcy.
+In this article, we explore some of the options available under Hong Kong corporate bankruptcy laws to address liquidity deficiencies and how a company restructuring and the potential use of a provisional liquidator under such bankruptcy laws may be helpful in avoiding insolvency.

 Hard economic times may place financial pressure on businesses as revenues and liquidity dry up but contractual commitments including, for example, obligations to pay rent and payroll continue to burn working capital.
 In these circumstances, even businesses with sound business models may face the risk of corporate bankruptcy.

-Once approved by a court, a scheme binds all creditors to which the scheme applies, even if those creditors object to the scheme.
-This does not, however, mean that the company can unilaterally and arbitrarily impose the terms of a restructuring upon its creditors.
+Once approved by a court, a scheme of arrangement binds all creditors to which the scheme applies, even if those creditors object to the scheme.
+This does not, however, mean that Hong Kong bankruptcy laws enable a company to unilaterally and arbitrarily impose the terms of a restructuring upon its creditors.

-Under the CO, a scheme can only bind creditors affected by the scheme where a majority of those creditors agree to the scheme.
+Under Hong Kong corporate bankruptcy laws, a scheme of arrangement can only bind creditors affected by the scheme where a majority of those creditors agree to the scheme.
 For this purpose, a majority in number of those creditors representing 75 per cent. in value of the liabilities owed to those creditors must agree to the scheme.
-Then and only then, is it possible to bind the other creditors, whether dissenting or otherwise, to the scheme.
+Then and only then, do Hong Kong corporate bankruptcy laws bind the other creditors, whether dissenting or otherwise, to the scheme.

-Given the foregoing, it is important for each business proposing a restructuring to identify the commercial benefits which will accrue to creditors in any proposed scheme.
+Given the foregoing, it is important for each business proposing a restructuring to identify the commercial benefits which will accrue to creditors in any proposed scheme of arrangement.
 In some cases, the benefit may be that the creditors will be able to recover more under a scheme than they would in a liquidation on a winding-up of a company.

 A business may, for example, be viable over the longer term and if allowed to survive, the business may be able to repay its debts in full and continue to provide creditors with a long term source of business.
-However, if this same business were to be liquidated today, it may not only be unable to repay its creditors in full but would also no longer provide a future stream of revenue for its current creditors.
+However, if this same business were to enter a liquidation today, it may not only be unable to repay its creditors in full but would also no longer provide a future stream of revenue for its current creditors.

-A company is free to select the creditors that it wishes to bind to a scheme.
+Hong Kong corporate bankruptcy law allows a company to select the creditors that it wishes to bind to a scheme of arrangement.
 If those creditors hold different legal rights against the company, they must be grouped into different classes in accordance with the nature of their rights.
 Ultimately, the legal rights of each class must not be so dissimilar that members of the class cannot consult together.

-To put a scheme into motion, a company will convene a separate meeting of each class with each class voting separately on the scheme.
+To put a scheme of arrangement into motion, a company will convene a separate meeting of each class with each class voting separately on the scheme.

 Whilst some class distinctions are obvious, such as those as between secured and unsecured creditors, others might be less so.
 Specific circumstances will dictate the specific class groupings and it may, for example, be possible to constitute a class comprised solely of trade creditors.

-Once the company has obtained the requisite approval from each class of creditor to be bound by the scheme, it must apply for the court to sanction, i.e. approve, the scheme.
+Once the company has obtained the requisite approval from each class of creditor to be bound by the scheme of arrangement, it must apply for the court to sanction, i.e. approve, the scheme.
+Until court sanction is given, the scheme has no binding effect under Hong Kong corporate bankruptcy laws.
 The court will take into account various factors, including:

 whether each class has been properly constituted, in that creditors of the same class have sufficiently similar legal rights to be able to consult together;

-whether the creditors have been given sufficient information about the scheme to enable them to make an informed decision as to whether to support it; and
+whether the creditors have been given sufficient information about the scheme of arrangement to enable them to make an informed decision as to whether to support it; and

-whether the scheme is one that an intelligent and honest person acting in respect of his interests as a member of the creditor class in which he votes might reasonably approve.
+whether the scheme of arrangement is one that an intelligent and honest person acting in respect of his interests as a member of the creditor class in which he votes might reasonably approve.

 A scheme of arrangement will generally take some months to implement.
 Given the drawbacks in terms of court time and costs, a company may wish to persuade creditors to agree to the restructuring on a voluntary basis.